madfish-solutions/quipuswap-core-v2/test/test.md

 7. `is_banned_baker` [VIEW]:

-   - should return true if baker is banned;
+   - ✅ should return true if baker is banned;
-   - should return false if baker is not banned;
+   - ✅ should return false if baker is not banned;
-   - should return false if baker's banning period is finished.
+   - ✅ should return false if baker's banning period is finished.

 8. `get_tez_balance` [VIEW]:

-   -
+   - ✅ should return zero balance;
+   - should return positive balance - 1;
+   - should return positive balance - 2.

 9. `get_user_candidate` [VIEW]:

-   -
+   - ✅ should return user's candidate is user have a candidate;
+   - ✅ should return current delegated if user does not have a candidate;
+   - ✅ should return `zero_key_hash` if contract does not have a delegate.

 ## FlashSwapsProxy